BrandonRomano/packer-plugin-amazon/.web-docs/components/builder/ebs/README.md

   Fast launch is only relevant for Windows AMIs, and should not be used for other OSes.
+  See the [Fast Launch Configuration](#fast-launch-config) section for information on the attributes supported for this block.

 <!-- End of code generated from the comments of the Config struct in builder/ebs/builder.go; -->